VYO Chamber & Orchestral Summer Intensive

 Director, Blair Academy Suzuki Trumpet Program

-Fred leads the only Suzuki Trumpet training in Tennessee and is an accomplished musician who has performed with the Nashville Symphony and Nashville Opera.
+Fred Sienkiewicz leads the only Suzuki Trumpet training in Tennessee and is an accomplished musician who has performed with the Nashville Symphony and Nashville Opera.
 He holds a doctorate from Boston University and degrees from the New England Conservatory of Music and University of Massachusetts.
 Read more +

 David Samuel, viola